How to migrate your website

 You may have hundreds or thousands of new pages of content, probably written by multiple teams and team members, so it’s likely that some spelling and grammar errors creep in.

-Even if you’ve migrated existing content, now is a good opportunity to check for errors.
+Even if you’ve migrated existing content, now is a good opportunity to check for spelling errors.

 Public sector websites in Europe and the USA need to comply with WCAG 2.1 and Section 508 standards for accessibility.
 Accessibility is a whole topic in itself and outside the scope of this article, but suffice to say that it’s a huge and potentially complicated subject.